 This award provides opportunity for women established in business or one of the professions, conducts her business or profession competently and according to ethical standards, holds a bachelor's or master's degree, and presents a plan of worthwhile postgraduate study leading to an advanced degree.

 A first place winner will receive $2,000.
-Applications can be picked up in the Financial Aid office.
+Applications can be picked up in the Hawk Central Office.
 Application deadline is January 15, annually.